How to Fix High Impressions and Low Clicks on Search Console

 I've talked to a few people who see a high ranking in Google and strong impressions and wonder why the impressions and clicks aren't the same.
 If you're ranking #1, why isn't everyone clicking through to your website?

 Well, there are a lot of confounding problems.
 The #0 results, for example, can draw a lot of traffic away from your site or even satisfy a user without them having to click on a single result.
 For example, suppose a user wants to see who directed a movie.
-In that case, they can search for "who directed " and Google will happily provide the information in multiple different ways.
+In that case, they can search for "who directed <movie title>" and Google will happily provide the information in multiple different ways.
 These featured snippets could hurt any site that wants to rank for that query, as virtually nobody will click a result for that search.
 This phenomenon resulted in colossal traffic drops for many websites, such as lyric websites.

 Lyrics Result Example